 Superheroes are here to save the day and do whatever is necessary to defeat forces of evil.
-But what if "whatever's necessary" crosses the line into criminal activity?
-In this course we examine epic good versus evil battles and analyze the criminal implications of being a superhero.
+But what if "whatever's necessary" means becoming a villain or crosses the line into criminal activity?
+In this course we examine epic good versus evil battles and analyze the origin of superheroes to decide whether justice is really being served by our caped crusaders.